 Published: 27 Nov 2019

-A new research partnership between the Tasmanian Institute of Agriculture (TIA) and Seed Force aims to improve commercial barley varieties to better tolerate waterlogging, a problem that affects farmers in high-rainfall zones and can severely impact crop yield.
+A new research partnership between TIA and Seed Force aims to improve commercial barley varieties to better tolerate waterlogging, a problem that affects farmers in high-rainfall zones and can severely impact crop yield.

 A new research partnership aims to improve commercial barley varieties to better tolerate waterlogging, a problem that affects farmers in high-rainfall zones and can severely impact crop yield.